rileyhales/sfpt/README.md

 A tool for predicting streamflow in every stream in the world based on a GIS watershed delineation of [MERIT DEM](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_DEM/) data, [ECMWF gridded runoff](https://www.ecmwf.int/en/forecasts) predictions, the [RAPID routing method](http://rapid-hub.org/), and the [ERA-Interim](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era-interim) historical data.

-This tool is built by Riley Hales and is based on the PhD work of Michael Suffront and is inspired by and updates the original application by Alan Snow.
+This tool is built by Riley Hales and is based on the work of Michael Suffront and is inspired by and updates the original application by Alan Snow.

-This research was funded by

 ## Notes on the SFPT Workflow (Azure)